Morning photography: being part of the world before it wakes

-Every photographer knows the feeling.
+Every landscape photographer knows the feeling.
 The alarm goes off at some ridiculous hour and, for a few seconds, nothing makes sense.
 What time is it?
-Where am I?
 Why am I awake?

-On photography trips, the confusion is often worse.
-I wake up in an unfamiliar room and have to remind myself which city I’m in.
-Was I in Mostar yesterday?
-Am I back in Sarajevo already?
-It takes a moment for the fog to clear and for the day’s plan to return.
+On photography trips, the confusion is even worse.
+I wake up in an unfamiliar room and have to remind myself where I am before the day’s plan comes back to me.

 Then comes the internal debate.
 It’s four o’clock in the morning.
 The bed is warm.
 Surely one more hour won’t matter.